 We explain how to submit packages, and our process for approving it below.
 We also explain how to manage your content post-approval.

 To begin submitting your package on The Bazaar, copy the manifest URL for the package.
-From there, navigate to The Forge.
+From there, navigate to

 You will be brought to a page with the following form:

 From here, paste the manifest URL for your package, and select its package type.
 Make sure to select the right type- failure to do so will cause the package to fail to process, and you will need to contact a Forge staff member to remove the page and try again.

 Once you have submitted the package, you will see the following message: